International PANS Registry

 How does it work?

-- When first entering the IPR database, you’ll be asked a series of questions to determine the eligibilty for you or your child.
+- When first enrolling in the IPR database, you’ll be asked a series of questions to determine study eligibility and whether you’d like to sign up for the Recruitment Pool only or the ongoing Epidemiology Study.

-- Ultimately, the database generated by the Registry will be utilized by researchers to better understand the causes of PANS to develop prevention and intervention strategies.
-We will connect interested families with scientists to participate in treatment and clinical trials.
+- Ultimately, the database generated by the IPR will be utilized by researchers to better understand the causes of PANS to develop prevention and intervention strategies.
+We will analyze and publish your survey data as well as connect enrolled households with scientists to participate in treatment and clinical trials.